buddhist-uni/buddhist-uni.github.io/_tags/world.md

 ---
-title: "The World"
+title: "The (Human) World"
+parents: [cosmology]
 ---

-The Universe.
+The Physical Universe.
 Earth.
-The play of illusions.

-Including secular work provided on the hopes that they will help to navigate *saṃsāra*.